How Does A Text Preprocessing Pipeline Affect Ontology Matching?: Acknowledgments

-The authors thank Sven Hertling for curating the Ontology Alignment Evaluation Initiative (OAEI) datasets.
+The authors thank Sven Hertling for curating the OAEI datasets.
 The authors thank Ernesto Jimenez-Ruiz for helpful advice on reproducing the OAEI Largebio Track.
-The authors thank Alice Richardson of the Statistical Support Network, Australian National University (ANU), for helpful advice on the statistical analysis in this paper.
+The authors thank Alice Richardson of the Statistical Support Network (Australian National University) for helpful advice on the statistical analysis in this paper.
 The authors thank the Commonwealth Scientific and Industrial Research Organisation (CSIRO) for supporting this project.